franklin-comp331/franklin-comp331.github.io/README.md

 git commit -m "fix(lecture03): correct example for API design"
 ```

-If you'd like, enable a remote on GitHub and push the branch.

 ## Helpful tips

 - If notebooks have heavy outputs or large attachments you want to omit, clear cell outputs before committing (Jupyter: Kernel → Restart & Clear Output).